OneSparse/OneSparse/docs/blog/posts/billions-eps-onesparse-postgres.md

 or most optimally, from compressed files on the server filesystem itself.

+For small graphs, storing them as varlena objects is perfectly fine.
 A simple approach for small graphs that fit into the TOAST limit is to make a materialized view that loads the graph data from disk using the standard [Matrix Market](https://math.nist.gov/MatrixMarket/formats.html) format:
 ``` postgres-console
 create materialized view if not exists karate as